The best ad blockers in 2024

 Best ad-blocking apps, best ad-blocking mobile apps, other privacy-focused extensions and apps.

 The best ad blockers are crucial to survive on the modern internet.
-It often feels like it's impossible to go anywhere online without being harassed by pop-ups, tracker cookies, malvertising and all sort of digital nasties that seem hell-bent on ruining your browsing.
-The worse part is that these things still plague you if your browsing is above-board — putting you at risk.
+Not matter where you go, you're at risk of being harassed by pop-ups, tracker cookies, malvertising and countless other digital nasties that seem hell-bent on ruining your online experience.
+Even if all your browsing is above board, you're still at risk.

 Thankfully there's no shortage of apps and browser extensions that can block ads and keep you safer when you're online.
-Blocking ads and all the other irrelevant stuff that you may encounter.
 Combined with the best antivirus software and the best VPNs , a good ad-blocker gives you a perfect arsenal of tools to offer as much protection as possible.
 Even the FBI recommends using an ad-blocker for protection.

 The only thing you need to figure out is which ad-blocker is right for you.
 There are so many to choose from, and whether you are willing to live with the downsides.
 Most free sites rely on advertising revenue to survive, including Tom's Guide.
 But if you're happy with the trade-off, we've got a thorough list of the best ad blockers and privacy tools — with options for every browser and platform.